BesartSulejmani/terraform-workshop/Terraform/dependencies&datasources/README.md

    1. Terraform knows that an app plan belongs to an app service but for the purpose of learning, we’re adding this explicit dependency.

 5. Run ``terraform apply`` and approve the changes.
    1. Without the explicit dependancy, terraform creates multiple resources in parallel.
-But, with the explicit dependency defined in this configuration, </br>
-   2. Terraform creates the resources one by one.
-This means that it waits till the first resource is created, before the other one comes in that has an explicit dependency defined.
+But, with the explicit dependency defined in this configuration, Terraform creates the resources one by one.
+This means that Terraform waits till the first resource is created, before the other one comes in that has an explicit dependency defined.

 ### Section 2
 6. Create a new resource group and storage account manually in the azure portal. </br>